With so many local events and festivals to choose from each year, it can be hard to keep track.

 All Souls Procession

 This event is huge.
 More than 150,000 people gather downtown, some in costume, some carrying memorials or altars to celebrate, mourn and reflect on those who have died.
-There's music, dancers and a ton of creative energy.
-The group walks together to watch a finale that includes the burning of the urn.
+There's music.
+There are dancers.
+There is a ton of creative energy.
+The group walks about two miles together to watch a finale that includes performances by Flam Chen and the burning of the urn.

 Parade of Lights and Festival

-The festival begins with live music, food and other family activities and is followed by Tucson's annual parade of all things bright.
-You'll see dancers with illuminated dresses, Santa, cars with holiday lights and more.
+The festival starts off with a health fair, live music, food and other family activities.
+It's followed by Tucson's annual parade of all things lit up.
+You'll see dancers with lit up dresses, Santa, cars with holiday lights and more.